 (A) This Notice

-This Notice is issued by Merc Partners Limited on behalf of itself, its subsidiaries (including Index Partners Limited) and its affiliates (together, “MERC Partners”, “we”, “us” and “our”) and is addressed to candidates, referees, sources, clients and other individuals outside our organisation with whom we interact, including clients, visitors to our Sites, and other users of our services (together, “you”).
+This Notice is issued by MERC Partners Limited on behalf of itself, its subsidiaries (and its affiliates (together, “MERC Partners”, “we”, “us” and “our”) and is addressed to candidates, referees, sources, clients and other individuals outside our organisation with whom we interact, including clients, visitors to our Sites, and other users of our services (together, “you”).
 Defined terms used in this Notice are explained in Section (R) below.

 For the purposes of this Notice, MERC Partners is the Controller.
 Contact details are provided in Section (Q) below.